infinum/ios-collar/README.md

 ## License

-AnalyticsCollector is available under the MIT license.
+Collar is available under the MIT license.
 See the LICENSE file for more info.